-Syntax E,feed_mode,batch_sep,print_mult,multi_part,cut_mode,cut_mult, ver mode,cable det,rotate img | supply length is 1.50 inches.
-Options:Continuous Feed

-E1.
+Syntax 8 1 E,feed_mode,batch_sep,print_mult,multi_part,cut_mode,cut_mult, ver_mode,cable_det,rotate_img | E1.
 E Batch Control Field.
 E2. feed_mode Feed Mode.
 0 is the default.
-For peel mode, the minimum

-1 On-Demand

-2 Liner take-up (optional)

-E3. batch_sep

-Batch Separator (striped label in between batches).
+For peel mode, the minimum supply length is 1.50 inches.
+Options: 0 Continuous Feed 1 On-Demand 2 Liner take-up (optional) E3. batch sep Batch Separator (striped label in between batches).
 0 is the default.
-Do not use batch separators with continuous (non-indexed) supply.
-If using a stacker, the batch separator is always 3.66 inches long.
-Options:

-0 Does not print a separator

-1 Prints a separator

-2 Double-length separator - prints 2 tags

-E4. print mult Number of tags (1 to 999) with the same image.
+Do not use batch separators with continuous (nonindexed) supply.
+Options: 0 Does not print a separator 1 Prints a separator 2 Double-length separator - prints 2 tags Number of tags (1 to 999) with the same image.
 1 is the default.

-E5. multi_part Number of identical parts on one tag (1 to 5).
+E4. print mult E5. multi part Number of identical parts on one tag (1 to 5).
 1 is the default.

-Enables or disables the optional cutter.
-Since the cutter is 3.4 inches away from the printhead, printed tags may be left between the printhead and cutter.
+E6. cut mode Enables or disables the optional cutter.
 0 (does not cut) is the default.

-Description of cut mode operation:

-B8.
-Cut Mode Cut Before first tag in Batch?
-Cut Between Tags?
-Cut After Batch?
-Printed tags left between printhead and cutter?

-0 No No No No

-1 Yes Yes Yes Yes

-2 Yes No (Feeds strips) Yes Yes

-3 Yes Yes Yes No

-4 No Yes Yes Yes

-5 Yes No (Feeds strips) Yes No

-6 No No Yes No

-Yes Send another batch to feed the last tag out far enough to be cut.

-Note: Using "overstrike/continue" as the Error Action minimizes the number of RFID tags left between the printhead and cutter.
-To use the least amount of RFID tags, set overstrike to five.

-Cut Modes with RFID

-Using RFID supplies, we recommend cut modes 1, 2, and 4 because

-- cut modes 3, 5 and 6 may cause ribbon tearing. - RFID supplies are more prone to curl and may cause a jam.

-E7. cut_mult

-Number of tags to print before cutting.
+We do not recommend cutting die cut label supply.
+Options: 0 Does not cut.
+1 Cuts each tag.
+2 Cuts in strips, not each tag.
+E7. cut_mult Number of tags to print before cutting.
 A cut multiple of one cuts after each tag.
 The range is 0 to 32,000.
 0 is the default.
 The cut multiple is a multiple of the print quantity.
 If the cut multiple is three and the print quantity is 16, then five sets of three tags and one set of one tag is produced.
 The last tag in the batch is always cut, regardless of the multiple.

-E8. ver mode

-Bar code verifier mode.
-Enables or disables the bar code verifier.
-For more information about enabling the bar code verifier, refer to the bar code Verifier's Operating Instructions.
-0 is the default.
-Options:

-- 0 Disable bar code verifier not using a bar code verifier - 1 Enable bar code verifier

-E9. cable det

-Bar code verifier cable detect.
-The printer can be set to detect when a bar code verifier's cable is disconnected.
-For more information about connecting the bar code verifier's cables, refer to the bar code Verifier's Operating Instructions.
-0 is the default.
-Options:

-- 0 The printer does not detect when a cable is disconnected

-- 1 I/O cable is disconnected

-- 2 I/O and/or data cables are disconnected

-E10.rotate_img
+E8. ver mode Bar code verifier mode.
+Use 0.
+E9. cable_det Bar code verifier cable detect.
+Use 0.
 Image rotation.
-Rotates the printed image 180° .
-Design formats as needed, so image rotation is not required.
+Rotates the printed image 180°.
+Design formats E10.rotate_img as needed, so image rotation is not required.
 0 is the default.
-Options:

-- 0 No rotation - 1 180° rotation

-The format length and width must exactly match the loaded supply or the rotated image does not print correctly.
+Options: 0 No rotation 180° rotation 1 The format length and width must exactly match the loaded supply or the rotated image does not print correctly.

-Example E,0,1,4,2,3,0,0,0,0
+Example E,0,1,4,2,1,0,0,0,0 |